PIMCO's Gross says Fed won't raise rates significantly

 Gross also said that PIMCO is avoiding bonds with longer duration, reducing exposure to the debt of companies and sectors that are vulnerable to economic risk, and increasing exposure to stronger economies such as the U.S., Brazil, Mexico, and Australia.

-The Newport Beach, California-based PIMCO, a unit of European financial services company Allianz SE (ALVG.DE), had $2.04 trillion in assets at the end of March.
+The Newport Beach, California-based PIMCO, a unit of European financial services company Allianz SE, had $2.04 trillion in assets at the end of March.

 Gross, who said last month that the 31-year bull market in fixed income ended on April 29, said in the latest article that the bond market is still not nearing a bear market.